jschneider98/uiwatcher-docs/README.md

     var viewer;

     window.onload = function() {
-        // name is the name of the UiViewer instance varrable (see assignment below)
+        // name is the name of the UiViewer instance varriable (see assignment below)
         // accountId is your UXT account ID
         // token is your product's viewer token (NOTE: watcher and viewer tokens are distinct per product)
         // pageId is the unique page name that you are viewing activity for